zhangp365/ComfyUI-utils-nodes/README.md

 ## ImageConcatenateOfUtils

-This repository, ImageConcatenateOfUtils, is an extension of the original [ImageConcatenate](https://github.com/kijai/ComfyUI-KJNodes) node developed by @kijai.
+This node, ImageConcatenateOfUtils, is an extension of the original [ImageConcatenate](https://github.com/kijai/ComfyUI-KJNodes) node developed by @kijai.

 ### Features
 - **Upscale**: This extension adds the capability to upscale images.
 - **Check**: Additional functionality for cheching the second image empty or not.

-### Original Repository
+### Original node
 The original ImageConcatenate node can be found [here](https://github.com/kijai/ComfyUI-KJNodes).
 Special thanks to @kijai for their contribution to the initial version.

+## ColorCorrectOfUtils
+This node, ColorCorrectOfUtils, is an extension of the original [ColorCorrect](https://github.com/EllangoK/ComfyUI-post-processing-nodes/blob/master/post_processing/color_correct.py) node developed by @EllangoK.
+Added the chanels of red, green, and blue adjustment functionalities.

+## ModifyTextGender
+This node adjusts the text to describe the gender based on the input.
+If the gender input is 'M', the text will be adjusted to describe as male; if the gender input is 'F', it will be adjusted to describe as female.